GopiHariraj/DevOps-Project-1/LAMP Stack Project 3/Readme.md

 ![alt file](Images/Screenshot%202023-09-26%20at%209.38.48%20PM.png)

-Then right click and connect to the server system
+Then select the host, right click and connect to the server system

 **Install NGINX server**